History & Tradition

 - Cabin Overnights

-In the first week of the session, cabin groups will enjoy a true camp out.
-They work together to organize their personal pack, divide up their group gear and food, and then head off in groups of two or three cabins to a campsite on the camp property.
+Cabin groups will enjoy a true camp out each session.
+They work together to organize their personal pack, divide up their group gear and food, and then head off to a campsite on the camp property.

 - Cabin Signs